Term vs Whole Life Insurance

 This type of policy covers you only for a period of one year.
 At the end of the year, the policy expires and has to be renewed again.

 As you keep renewing the policy year after year, the premiums increase gradually.
-This type of policy is only beneficial in cases where you are in need of temporary coverage for a very brief period of time.
+This type of policy is only beneficial in cases where you are in need of temporary coverage for a very brief amount of time.

 Features of Whole Life Insurance